 From its inception in 2014 to 2019 the aggregate level of Free Will Offer remained broadly static, before reductions following the pandemic.
-In real terms it has been eroded between 2017 to 2024 by over £3m by these reductions and the impact of inflation.
+In real terms it has been eroded between that their core support is focused on our most deprived places, not used as a general subsidy.
+As a result the level of Church Commissioners support in 2016 of £2.6million is gradually reducing by